Ministry of Defence

 Welfare provision, mental health, mental wellbeing and resilience are amongst our priorities in this area.

 For the latest twenty-year period the UK regular Armed Forces remain at a significantly lower risk of suicide than the UK general population.
 Since 2017, the suicide rate among army males aged 20-24 years is rising and is higher than general population rates.
 This is different to trends within the general population where males aged 45 to 50 have higher rates of suicide.

 What challenges are you currently facing?

+Suicide is complex and multifactorial.
+We may never know the reasons why someone takes their life.
+There are no easy solutions.
 We wish to understand more about the causes and risk factors for suicide.
-Defence is a large and complex organisation, and conducting near real-time analytics is a challenge for cases of suspected suicide.
+Defence is a large and complex organisation and conducting near real-time analytics is a challenge for cases of suspected suicide.
 We wish to collaborate with civilian organisations to share best practice and help us improve how we best support our People.

 Support available: If you need urgent help you can call the Samaritans on 116 123, or call the MOD’s 24/7 mental health line on 0800 323 4444.